-2018 will see the publication of Brecht's Collected Poems in English translation - over a thousand poems, translated and introduced by Tom Kuhn and David Constantine (W.W.
+2018 sees the publication of Brecht's Collected Poems in English translation - over a thousand poems, translated and introduced by Tom Kuhn and David Constantine (W.W.
 Norton) and the Brecht Yearbook: Recycling Brecht (Camden House), a collection of essays arising from the conference held in Oxford in 2016.
 Next year we will publish The Writer's Workshop, a collection of Brecht's dramatic fragments, translated into English and collected together for the first time (Bloomsbury).

 - Brecht's Me-Ti, a collection of fragments, aphorisms and poems, translated and edited by Antony Tatlow (July 2016)